Well-planned, nutritious snacks are a great addition to any weight management plan or healthful eating pattern.

 Top an apple with your favorite nut butter like almond butter for a high protein, fiber-rich snack.

 12. Kale Chips

-Kale may earn one of the top spots for the healthiest leafy greens vegetables.
+Kale may earn one of the top spots for the healthiest leafy greens and vegetables.

-Baking kale tossed in avocado oil is an excellent way to include healthy fats and vegetables into an afternoon snack.
+Baking kale tossed in avocado oil is an excellent way to include healthy fats and vegetables in an afternoon snack.